 Mercury in water is bad for everyone.
 Be part of the solution.
 Support a mercury clean-up project that keeps this neuro-toxin out of the water.

 Join us to Get the Mercury Out

 This is completely doable.
-Together we can clean up the remaining mercury contamination at the Fairmined certified Gualconda mine in Colombia.
+Together we can clean up the remaining 400 tons of mercury contamination at the Fairmined certified Gualconda mine in Colombia.